 Likewise, using “freemail impersonation”, a more unsophisticated attacker might simply set up an email account with any free email provider using the CEO’s name (think “[email protected]”).

 It’s undeniable that cybercrime is on the increase.
-FBI statistics show that the total losses from cybercrime tripled between 2015-2019.
+FBI statistics show that the total losses from cybercrime rose from $1.5 billion in 2016 to $4.3 billion in 2020.
 Business Email Compromise (BEC) has also “increased, grown in sophistication, and become more targeted” due to the COVID-19 pandemic, according to Interpol.

 But what about CEO fraud itself?
 CEO fraud once dominated the cybercrime landscape.
 However, there is some evidence that cybercriminals are moving away from CEO fraud and towards a broader range of more sophisticated social engineering attacks.

-The FBI’s Internet Crime Complaint Center (IC3) estimates the global losses associated with BEC at over $26 billion in the period from 2016-19 and cites a 100% increase in BEC between 2018-19.
+The FBI’s Internet Crime Complaint Center (IC3) estimates the global losses associated with BEC at over $28 billion in the period from 2016-20 and cites a 61% increase in BEC incidents over the same period.